KenLim4337/minethedatum/README.md

 ],
 { allowDiskUse : true }).pretty()

 Once this collection is added to mongodb, the python script session_create can be run.

 This will add a 'sessions' collection to mongo, for further analysis to be performed.

+Alternatively add the session.json file to mongo using the following.
+Which will need to be run from the command line to add the 'session' collection to mongo. mongoimport -d think101x2016 -c session --type json --file session.json

 Further, the following command will need to be run from the command line to add the 'results' collection to mongo. mongoimport -d think101x2016 -c results --type tsv --file <path-to-file> --headerline